beeware/briefcase/docs/how-to/contribute-code.rst

       C:\...>tox -e py37

 substituting the version number that you want to target.
-You can also specify one of the pre-commit checks `flake8`, `docs` or `package` to check code formatting, documentation syntax and packaging metadata, respectively.
+You can also specify one of the additional checks `docs` or `package` to check documentation syntax and packaging metadata, respectively.

 Add change information for release notes
 ----------------------------------------